-3 Things You Need To Decorate A Porch
+3 Things You Need When Decorating A Front Porch

 Decorating a porch can be really intimidating, but we promise there is nothing to be afraid of- and perfection for you (doesn’t have to look like anyone else’s porch.
 Just do us a favor?
 Don’t use your front porch for storage.
-That being said here are some budget-friendly things you can use to decorate your porch:
+That being said here are some budget-friendly things you can use when decorating a front porch:

 - Pretty planters – the ones on this porch are actually plastic and we saved them from some dwarf roses that we got off the clearance rack and planted in the garden.